 This guidance seeks to support schools, pre-schools, youth services and other settings to reduce the risk of transmission of COVID.
 It also aims to promote consistency of approach across Northern Ireland, whilst ensuring appropriate local flexibility for education settings and staff.
 The term “school” is used throughout for brevity.
 It should be considered alongside additional operational guidance provided by the Education Authority (EA).

 The guidance has been developed by the Department of Education (DE) in co-operation with school leaders.
-Ongoing engagement with educational practitioners and trades unions has also taken place over the course of the pandemic and will continue going forward.
+Ongoing engagement with educational practitioners and Trade Unions has also taken place over the course of the pandemic and will continue going forward.

-The guidance has also been informed by advice provided by the Chief Medical Officer and Chief Scientific Advisor based on the scientific and public health advice available at the time of writing.
-It does not seek to duplicate this public health advice and will provide appropriate links to enable readers to access it.
+The guidance has been informed by public health advice available at the time of writing.
 It should be read and applied in conjunction with the latest public health guidance available on the nidirect website.

 Where this guidance states that Managing Authorities and schools:

 - “may” or “may wish” to do something - the relevant sections have been included as examples of relevant practice that can be considered if appropriate.
 Local variations and adaptations are likely.

 - “should”, “must” or “strongly recommended” - it is expected that schools will implement these changes.

 Nothing in this guidance affects the legal obligations of education settings with regard to health and safety and public health.
 Education settings must continue to adhere to all such duties when implementing this guidance.
 In the event of any conflict between any applicable legislation (including health and safety legislation) and this guidance, the applicable legislation must prevail.